 The insurance agreements between KCP&L and XLCA provide for reimbursement by KCP&L for any amounts that XLCA pays under the municipal bond insurance policies.
 The insurance policies are in effect for the term of the bonds.
-The insurance agreements between KCP&L and its consolidated subsidiaries will not be greater than 0.68 to 1.00.
+The insurance agreements contain a covenant that the indebtedness to total capitalization ratio of KCP&L and its consolidated subsidiaries will not be greater than 0.68 to 1.00.
 At December 31, 2005, KCP&L was in compliance with this covenant.
 KCP&L is also restricted from issuing additional bonds under its General Mortgage Indenture if, after giving effect to such additional bonds, the proportion of secured debt to total indebtedness would be more than 75%, or more than 50% if the long term rating for such bonds by Standard & Poor's or Moody's Investors Service would be at or below A- or A3, respectively.
-The insurance agreement covering the unsecured EIRR Bond Series 2005 also requires KCP&L to Provide XLCA with \$50.0 million of general mortgage bonds on Collateral for KCP&L's obligations under the insurance agreement mortgage bonds of the than refundings of outstanding general mortgage bonds) resulting in the aggregate amount of outstanding general mortgage bonds of the covenants.
+The insurance agreement covering the unsecured EIRR Bond Series 2005 also requires KCP&L to provide XLCA with \$50.0 million of general mortgage bonds as collateral for KCP&L's obligations under the insurance agreement in the event KCP&L issues general mortgage bonds (other than refundings of outstanding general mortgage bonds) resulting in the aggregate amount of outstanding general mortgage bonds exceeding 10% of total capitalization.
+In the event of a default under the insurance agreements, XLCA may take any available legal or equitable action against KCP&L, including seeking specific performance of the covenants.

+Scheduled Maturities

-Scheduled Maturities The Company's long-term debt maturities for the years 2006 through 2010 are \$225.5 million in 2007.
+The Company's long-term debt maturities for the years 2006 through 2010 are \$225.5 million in 2007.